-The absolute treasure of this, however, are the five emerald lakes that are located along the hike.
+The absolute treasure of this, however, is the five emerald lakes that are located along the hike.
 True to their name, these lakes are an almost ethereal gorgeous shade of turquoise.
 They also make a wonderful spot for camping or taking a long, well-deserved rest.

 7.)
 The Upper Mustang Trek

 Follow an ancient salt caravan route through the foothills of the Himalayas for one of the best hikes in Nepal for those who wish to get a glimpse into the days of Ancient Buddhism.

 This hike will pretty much take you back in time, as you pass through a number of Buddhist villages that are largely isolated from the outside community.
 You will also have the opportunity to view the ruins of ancient palaces, such as the ones located in Lo Mangthang.